twodee/madeup/docs/surface.md

 ![Surface Cone](images/surface_cone.png){:.midimg}

+##Next
 The `surface` solidifier is best suited for building models described by 2D parametric equations.
 These include planes, cones, spheres, terrain, waves, Klein bottles, and an infinite number of others.

+You've learned about each of the solidifiers currently available in Madeup.
+Perhaps you'd like to read in more detail about the [Madeup language](reference.html)?